Brazil travel advice

 If you have them in your possession upon arrival, customs officials could confiscate them, and you could receive a fine.

-Electronic cigarette regulations - National Health Regulatory Agency (in Portuguese)
+Electronic cigarette regulations – National Health Regulatory Agency (Portuguese only)

 International Child Abduction